 US manufacturing accounted for approximately 11 percent of GDP in 2025 according to BEA value-added data, down from approximately 25 percent in the 1950s.
 The shrinking manufacturing share has implications for the PMI's recession-signaling reliability.
 A manufacturing-only contraction has progressively smaller direct macroeconomic impact as the sector shrinks.
 A 5 percent contraction in manufacturing output reduces GDP by approximately 0.55 percentage points if there is no spillover to services; the same percentage contraction in 1955 would have reduced GDP by 1.25 percentage points.

 The Services PMI is published by ISM using a similar methodology applied to service-sector firms (officially the Services Purchasing Managers Index).
 It captures the larger share of the modern US economy.
-As of April 2026, the Services PMI stands at approximately 53.5, indicating continued expansion in services.
-The divergence between contracting manufacturing PMI (48.3) and expanding services PMI (53.5) is the central interpretive question for the current reading.
+As of June 2026, the Services PMI stands at 54.5 (May 2026), indicating continued expansion in services.
+With both manufacturing (54.0) and services (54.5) in expansion, the goods and services sides of the economy are aligned rather than diverging.

 The 2026 Recession-Monitoring Application